sneha-k/sneha-k.github.io/index.md

 ![Professional profile](https://user-images.githubusercontent.com/29751013/187822298-26f6073f-fe54-4e30-8d3c-e676aa3d1b3c.png)

-Let's navigate through the Statistics for Data Science together.
+The purpose of this blog is to capture my learnings from **St 558 : Statistics for Data Science**.
+This coursework is an elective in my Master of Statistics program.